Finnoy Travel - Reviews, Stories and Tips

 Vantaa City Museum

 Vantaa museum is very accessible due to its proximity to Tikkurila Railway station.
-This museum would be a recommendable next stop after Dixi.
+This museum would be a recommended next stop after Dixi.
 Vantaa City Museum is in the Old Station Building of Tikkurila.
-Despite being small, a two-floor museum, you would learn much of the history of Vantaa with its exhibits, mainly highlighting the Vantaa River.
+Despite being a small two-floor museum, you would learn much about Vantaa's history through its exhibits, mainly highlighting the Vantaa River.
 Vantaa City Museum features a fascinating glimpse into Finns' ordinary lives in this suburb.
-It holds temporary exhibitions presenting different themes for a certain period.
+It hosts temporary exhibitions featuring different themes for a limited period.
 The staff is friendly, and admission is free!

 Vantaa City Museum

-Vantaa City Museum tells the story of the growth of Vantaa into a city.
+Vantaa City Museum tells the story of Vantaa's growth into a city.
 It is easily accessible, and entry is free.

 • Price: free